atb00ker/terraform-gcp-openwisp/docs/input.md

 ```
 vpc_name                      : Name of the Google Cloud VPC that will be created.
 subnet_cidr                   : primary CIDR range of the subnet created in the region of the cluster.
-cluster_secondary_range_cidr  : Secondary CIDR range used by the cluster for assigning pod IP addresses.
+pods_cidr_range               : Secondary CIDR range used by the cluster for assigning pod IP addresses.
-services_secondary_range_cidr : Secondary CIDR range used by the cluster for assigning services of ClusterIPs.
+services_cidr_range           : Secondary CIDR range used by the cluster for assigning services of ClusterIPs.
 http_loadbalancer_ip_name     : Name of the http loadbalancer that will be used as Ingress in kubernetes resources.
 openvpn_ip_name               : Name of the static IP address to be reserved for OpenVPN loadbalancer.
 freeradius_ip_name            : Name of the static IP address to be reserved for freeradius loadbalancer.